Technological Change (in my life) part-2

 (GAA) technology, and 3D

 have enabled the semiconductor industry to keep innovating.
 Most people reading this page will already be aware of

 the fact that the computing industry appears to be shifting from CPUs to GPUs.
 I was surprised to learn that graphics cards from

-Nvidia have beat the technical Moore's Law fore the last few product iterations.
+Nvidia have beaten the technical Moore's Law for the last few product iterations.

-NVidia science cards (graphics cards without a video connector) break Moore's Law every year
+Nvidia science cards (graphics cards without a video connector) break Moore's Law every year

 Epiphany 13: The Second Renaissance (Storm before the Calm?)